stho32/Treehouse-04-TicTacToe/README.md

 ## About the global variable restrictions of the project as imposed by TeamTreehouse

 I respect the need for a low amount of global variables.
-Believe me, I do.

-Still the requirement to use at maximum 1 global variable in this project put me in the not very comfortable situation to write all the code into one file.
-(Of course I wanted to "not use any global variable".)

-Which I believe is another extreme, that one should circumvent.
-Since the code is multiple hundrets of lines long.
-I really had loved putting code into multiple files. :)
+Still I had loved to split the code over multiple files to make it more readable...

-Again "of course" I could have done it the jquery way and have a global that I extend every now and then without creating another global.
-But that would have been a lot ceremony for such a small project.

-So I found myself scroll around a lot.

-Just saying.